EchoAlice/Model-Danksharding/README.md

 polynomial at these x coordinates to recover the original file!

 **TO DO:**
-- Create CLI tool for users to send:  1.
-String to be encoded
+- Create CLI tool for users to send: \
+    1. String to be encoded\
-                                      2. Number of Nodes in the network
+    2. Number of Nodes in the network\
-                                      3. Probability of a node to be down
+    3. Probability of a node to be down\

+- Make logic that requires user to specify number of nodes and storage >= nodes and storage necessary to reconstruct string
 - Incorperate encryption of data before sending it to nodes
 - Allow for files to be encoded